contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-symfony.md

 ## Using Contentful

-You know have the services `contentful.delivery` and `contentful.delivery.default_client` available.
+You now have the services `contentful.delivery` and `contentful.delivery.default_client` available.
 Both pointing to the default client.
 If you have more than one client configured, or have specified a name, clients will be available in services following this naming scheme: `contentful.delivery.{name}_client`.
 A small controller displaying an entry based on an ID in the URL could look like this: